 Well, today is transition day!
-By the time you read this I will have been fasting for 15 hours already.
+By the time you read this, I will have been fasting for 15 hours already.

 On the weekend, I ate both days.
 Saturday I ate only lightly, but Sunday, I made it a real feast day.
-I did not eat breakfast, but did eat a nice lunch and a nice dinner.
+I did not eat breakfast but did eat a nice lunch and a nice dinner.
 I like to listen to a Podcast called “Fasting Talk” which is hosted by Jimmy Moore, and features wither Dr. Jason Fung or Megan Ramos.
 You all know who Dr. Fung is, I talk about him so much, but you may not know who Megan is.
 I have mentioned Megan before, but only like once.
 Megan is the Director of Dr. Fung’s Dietary Management Program in Canada, and she is well versed in Fasting and other dietary issues too.

-Well, on a recent episode of Fasting Talk, Megan was talking about the different between Fasting Days and Feasting Days, and she said that you need to Fast on Fasting Days and you really need to feast on Feasting Days, so I took her advice.
+Well, on a recent episode of Fasting Talk, Megan was talking about the difference between Fasting Days and Feasting Days, and she said that you need to Fast on Fasting Days and you really need to feast on Feasting Days, so I took her advice.
 I did have a sort of light lunch yesterday, Sunday, but my dinner was a really good one.
 I do eat only ketogenic foods on my Feasting Days, so my diabetes and other problems stay under great control, but I also get a really fulfilling meal.

-For dinner last night, I had a rib eye steak smothered in sauteed onions, two fried cheesy eggs and some keto friendly bread (made with almond flour).
+For dinner last night, I had a ribeye steak smothered in sauteed onions, two fried cheesy eggs and some keto friendly bread (made with almond flour).
 I was certainly quite full after that meal!
 That is the first time I have had a large meal in quite a while, and it felt good.
 I did not gorge myself, or really even overeat, but just had a good filling meal.
 I think it was good for me.

 After completing that dinner, I went straight back into fasting mode!
 So, I ate light over the weekend, with the exception of my dinner on Sunday.
 I pretty much never eat breakfast!
 I know that our culture has come up with the idea that breakfast is the “most important meal” of the day, but Dr. Fung says that is a fallacy, and I believe him.
-It is much healthier to fast through breakfast and all the way until lunch time if you can do it.
+It is much healthier to fast through breakfast and all the way until lunchtime if you can do it.

 My fasting plan for this week is that I started fasting at 6 PM last night, and I will fast until 6 PM Tuesday night, so a full 2 days of fasting.
 On Wednesday, I will eat lunch and dinner, and then I will fast from Wednesday at 6 PM until Friday at 6 PM.
 So, this week I will do 2 fasts of 2 days each.
-If I am feeling good I might stretch one of those fasts for an extra day and do a total of 5 days of fasting for the week, we’ll see.
+If I am feeling good I might stretch one of those facts for an extra day and do a total of 5 days of fasting for the week, we’ll see.

 Lately, I have been having temptation while fasting.
 I am not really hungry, but I am wanting to break the fast and eat something.
 This week, I am hoping to try a few new strategies and put that temptation behind me.
 I used to be able to go right past temptation, but it has gotten more difficult to do that in the past 2 weeks or so.
 I am confident that I can beat that, though.
 Wish me luck!